RoteKekse/systemrecovery/README.md

 print(data_noo_nos)
 ```
 - Lastly, we have a loop calling the algorithms for the specific pairs of dimensions and number of observations run times.

+Then we have the notebook ```AnalyseData.ipynb``` which analyses the results of the four simulation types above and creates tables which can directly be used for the R plots Figure 5,6,7 and the Table 1 in the paper.
+Finally, the R plots for the three plots in the paper are stored in ```scripts/plots```.